Metaswitch/clearwater-readthedocs/docs/Handling_Failed_Nodes.md

 ## Removing a failed node from an etcd cluster

 If a node fails that was acting as an etcd master then it must be manually removed from the site’s etcd cluster.
-Failure to do so may leave the site in a state where future scaling operations do not work, or where in progress scaling operations fail to complete.
+Failure to do so may leave the site in a state where future scaling operations do not work, or where in-progress scaling operations fail to complete.

 This process assumes that more than half of the site’s etcd cluster is still healthy and so the etcd cluster still has quorum.
 If 50% or more of the etcd masters in a given site have failed then you will need to first follow the process [here](Handling_Multiple_Failed_Nodes.md).
-You will need to know the IP address of the failed Vellum nodes.
-If you are using separate signaling and management networks, you must use the signaling IP address of the failed node.
-To remove the failed node log onto a working node in the same site and run the following commands (depending on the failed node's type):

-Run the following steps on a remaining node that is a member of the etcd cluster.
-If multiple nodes have failed then you will need to repeat this process for each failed node.
+For each failed node, log into a healthy etcd master in the same site as the failed node and run the following steps.
 * Run `clearwater-etcdctl cluster-health` and make a note of the ID of the failed node.
 * Run `clearwater-etcdctl member list` to check that the failed node reported is the one you were expecting (by looking at its IP address).
 * Run `clearwater-etcdctl member remove <ID>`, replacing `<ID>` with the ID learned above.